the-technat/banana-bread/README.md

 - [ ] Deploy keda autoscaler
 - [ ] Deploy metrics-server
 - [ ] Configure cluster-autoscaler to prefer ARM64 nodes (and taint the other ones)
-- [ ] External-dns is broken (var required but cannot be given to the module)
+- [ ] external-dns is broken (var required but cannot be given to the module)
-- [ ] Cilium not working in all case (no free IPs errors)
 - [ ] Argo CD provider not working (only one resource works, then we have permission denied)

 ## Deployment